osslab-pku/gfi-bot/README.md

 See [CITATIONS.bib](CITATIONS.bib) for the BibTeX citations.
 We also provide an offline good first issue recommendation dataset at [Zenodo](https://doi.org/10.5281/zenodo.6665931).

+## About the Logo

+The GFI-Bot logo and mascot (designed by Haonan Su) symbolizes the growth and onboarding of open-source software (OSS) newcomers:
+* **The Sprouting Plant 🌱**: Represents beginner developers planting their first contribution seed and growing into core open-source maintainers.
+* **The Helper Robot 🤖**: Represents GFI-Bot's automated Machine Learning recommendation engine (RecGFI), helping project maintainers effortlessly identify and label Good First Issues (GFIs).

 ## Get Started